survey2gis/survey-tools/README.md

 this software.

-## Where do I get the source code of this software?

-In the subfolder "src".

 ## How do I compile this software from source code?

 See the file "COMPILING" in the subfolder "src".